The History of Chocolate

 It wasn’t until the arrival of Europeans in the 16th century that chocolate was introduced to the Old World.
 The Spanish conquistadors, who were initially unimpressed by the bitter taste of chocolate drinks, soon discovered that adding cane sugar could transform these beverages into a sweet and palatable treat.
 This marked a significant milestone in the history of chocolate, as it opened up new possibilities for the creation of different chocolate products.

 The development of milk chocolate is another significant milestone in the history of chocolate.
 In 1875, Swiss chocolatier Daniel Peter discovered that adding dried milk powder to chocolate would create a smoother, creamier texture.
 This innovative technique allowed him to create milk chocolate, which quickly became a popular product in the global chocolate market.
 The first chocolate bar was produced by Joseph Fry in 1847, who discovered that adding melted cacao butter to cocoa powder would create a solid chocolate bar.
-This marked the beginning of the modern era of chocolate bars and chocolate candies.
+This marked the beginning of the modern era of chocolate bars and chocolate candies, a transition well illustrated by the differences in artisanal vs. mass-produced chocolate.

 The Chocolate Today